-While I don’t believe there is a hard rule on the right age to begin removing unwanted hair, read this post to know why I think waxing is preferable to other hair removal methods.
+While there isn’t a hard rule on the right age to begin removing unwanted hair, read this post to know why I think waxing is preferable to other hair removal methods.

 I will also share personal experiences with my (teenage) clients.

 On this page

 Excess hair can feel uncomfortable to deal with at any age, but especially for teenagers who are very concerned about how they look compared to their friends.
 Self-conscious of their unwanted hair, many teenage girls want to find ways of removing it.
 If your daughter talks to you about this delicate subject, it’s always good to be armed with as much information as possible.